codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

    .. image:: /img/manage_classes/remove_student.png
       :alt: Remove Student

    **Note:** This does not remove your student entirely from your organization.
-To remove a student from your organization, see Remove Members (/dashboard/organisations/#remove-members).
+To remove a student from your organization, see - :ref:`remove members <remove-org-members>`.